Towards a general-purpose foundation model for fMRI analysis: Discussion

 \textbf{Limitations and Future Directions}.
 Three key limitations of NeuroSTORM shall guide future research directions.
 First, while rsfMRI data enables broad applicability, tfMRI integration (less than 20\% of pre-training corpus) could enhance decoding specificity for cognitive operations.
 Second, the current architecture learns spatial correlation patterns through voxel masking and reconstruction without any anatomical priors, potentially losing local connectivity knowledge discovered in previous works.
 Incorporating graph neural network using individual-specific brain connectivity network may enhance neurobiological interpretability.
 Finally, although demonstrating cross-scanner generalization, population bias in training data (predominantly North American/European cohorts) may constrain global applicability.

 Our fMRI foundation model opens up revolutionary research directions by integrating neuroscientific discoveries.
 Through self-supervised learning on large fMRI datasets, the model develops noise-robust feature representation that has generalization ability to detect clinical brain state fluctuations for patients with different health conditions.
-For cognitive neuroscience applications, it provides a system-level analytical platform where researchers can examine whole-brain activities via task-independent features, identifying unrecognized functional circuits and their cognitive associations.
-The architecture's ability to extract spatiotemporal patterns from multi-domain pre-training data creates new opportunities for integrating fundamental theories of brain.
+For cognitive neuroscience applications, NeuroSTORM has the potential to offer a system-level analytical platform that enables researchers to explore whole-brain activity through task-independent features, which could help reveal previously unrecognized functional circuits and their cognitive associations.
 Additionally, the framework natively accommodates multimodal extensions, such as DTI structural connectivity and EEG signals, potentially advancing toward comprehensive brain modeling.